openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 CRC is calculated based on `x7+x3+1` polynomial function.
 CRC will calculated on Command opcode and argument field value.

 The uDMA SDIO after sending command, enable SDIO to perform data read (Rx) operation from the external device.
 The data read operation is explained in data section.
-If SDIO is configured to received command response then the comamnd response will be read as per the detail mentioned in the response section.
+If SDIO is configured to receive command response then the command response will be read as per the details mentioned in the response section.
-If SDIO is not configure to recive command response then it raises EOT interrupt and enables SDIO to perform data write (Tx) operation to external device.
+If SDIO is not configure to receive command response then it raises EOT interrupt and enables SDIO to perform data write (Tx) operation to the external device.

 Response
 ^^^^^^^^

 A response is sent from an addressed card to the host as an answer to a previously received command.
 A response is transferred serially on the CMD line.
 MSB will be read first and LSB will be read last.
-Transmission bit is 0, as response is transmitted from device to host.
+Direction bit is 0, as response is transmitted from device to host.

-The RSP_TYPE bified of CMD_OP CSRs can used to configure expected response from the external SDIO device.
+The RSP_TYPE bifield of CMD_OP CSRs can used to configure expected response from the external SDIO device.
 Following response can be expected from the external device: -

 - RSP_TYPE_48_CRC, response length will be 38 bit long.